noisebridge/ft-web/README.md

 If you are physically at Noisebridge...

-1. Visit <http://pegasus.noise:4444/> in your favorite web browser
+1. Visit <http://pegasus.noise:4444/> (update: 2022, try http://led-square:4444 instead) in your favorite web browser

 2. Type/upload the text, image (including GIFs), or video you want to see displayed on the FT